 Aim

-To apply appropriate safety assurance for activities involving explosives and ordnance.
+To apply appropriate safety assurance for activities through life involving ordnance, munitions and explosives (OME).

 Syllabus